 Carers travelling with people with disabilities are entitled to free entrance to the Waterfall.

-There is parking and toilet facilities available at the waterfall.
-Visitors are permitted to park at the foot of the waterfall.
+There is a car park and toilet facilities available at the waterfall.

 Baby changing facilities are available at Powerscourt Waterfall.

 Dogs are welcome to visit the waterfall.
 Please keep them on a leash!

 Visitors are welcome to take photos during their visit to Powerscourt Estate, however commercial photography is not permitted in the Gardens and at the Waterfall.
 Please note that drone photography is not permitted at Powerscourt Estate, unless by prior arrangement with the Powerscourt Estate Offic